Warning: Spoilers Off applies to these pages. Proceed at your own risk.

 - Tear Jerker though it may be, Star letting her mother have it for the dire situation that her actions - motivated by mistrust, lingering bigotry - have lead to is fully deserved, given it's ruined all of Star's efforts to give monsterkind a better life on Mewni.

-- Eclipsa immediately tells the dog man to shut up when he starts heckling a distraught Moon over how Star read her the riot act.
-She also makes it rather clear to Moon that her off kilter ways of dealing with things came from living a life that was essentially a horror show, but she still keeps going.Dog Man: Is that you're daughter, talking to you like that?
+- Eclipsa immediately tells the dog man to shut up when he starts needlessly heckling an already distraught Moon over how Star read her the riot act.
+She also makes it rather clear to Moon that her off kilter ways of dealing with things came from living a life that was essentially a horror show, but she still keeps going.Dog Man: Is that your daughter, talking to you like that?
 I could never talk to my mom like tha-Eclipsa (grabbing his pool cue): That's it!
 THAT'S IT you're done!
 All done!
 Game over!Dog Man: That's my pool cue!(Eclipsa gets sent flying back and crashes into a table, but brushes it off like nothing)Eclipsa: So what do you say, Moon?
 You want to get in a quick game of pool?Moon (extremely confused): How can you even think about that at a time like this?Dog Man: That's my pool cue.Eclipsa: ...you should smile more.

 - A more subdued version goes to Eclipsa when, despite having every justifiable reason to hate Moon for what she's done to her, her family, Star, and Mewni, Eclipsa thanks her for freeing Globgor and tries to give her advice on how Moon can repair her relationship with Star.
 Moon held nothing but a misguided hatred and distrust of Eclipsa, and Eclipsa still tries to be the bigger person and help someone who views her with contempt.
 This just ultimately proves Eclipsa truly was a decent woman who was wrongfully convicted by those around her, and that she's pretty much a better person, queen, and mother than Moon could ever hope to be.